PeriHub/PeriLab.jl/README.md

 ## Using `PeriLab`

-The simplest way to run the `PeriLab` simulation core is to use a provided example import the module and go.
+The simplest way to run the `PeriLab` simulation core is to use a provided example.

 ```julia PeriLab
 using PeriLab